LennartKeller/trf_training_tut/text/HuggingfaceEcosystem.md

 print(inputs)
 outputs = model(**inputs)
 print(outputs)
+print(outputs["last_hidden_state"])
 ```

 ## `PyTorch`-Backend

 Relying on PyTorch as the underlying deep learning framework comes with one caveat: Unlike Tensorflow, which has integrated Keras as a high-level API for training neural networks, PyTorch does not provide any tools to facilitate the training process.
 Instead, PyTorch's research-orientated nature makes it entirely up to the users to implement the training loop.
-While this is no problem when researching and experimenting with new techniques, it is time-consuming in the practitioner's case.
+While this is no problem when researching and experimenting with new techniques, it is often time-consuming in the practitioner's case.
 When applying standard models to tasks like text classification, implementing the training loop is an obstacle that only increases development time.
 Also, it introduces a new space for making errors.

 In most application-oriented scenarios, the training loop roughly looks like this: